Samuelito78/Samuelito78/README.md

 # Hi, I am Samuel! 👋

 ## About me 📚
 I am studying at Université Paris-Saclay in France.
-Currently, I am in the second year of my Bachelor Universitaire Technologique (BUT) in IT.
+Currently, I am in the third and last year of my Bachelor Universitaire Technologique (BUT) in Computer Science.
 I really enjoy programming , but I'm also interested in various aspects of IT, such as artificial intelligence and learning how to interact with different types of databases.

 ## 🛠️ My technical skills